 Chicken and rice is a combination that we never grow tired of in our home.
 We have been experimenting a lot with rice bowls lately, typically with a Mexican flare.
-So, we decided to change things up this week and make a delicious chicken and rice dish with peas and parmesan.
+So, we decided to change things up this week and make a delicious one pan chicken and rice dish with peas and parmesan.

-Chicken and Rice to Warm your belly
+One Pan Chicken and Rice to Warm your belly

 Now that it's a bit cooler outside, we have been craving warm, comfort foods.
 I am also convinced that my kids have been hungrier than ever lately.
 By 5pm they are completely famished!
-Our easy chicken and rice dish is a perfect meal that will satisfy hungry kiddos on a busy school night.
+Our one pan chicken and rice dish is a perfect meal that will satisfy hungry kiddos on a busy school night.

 Oh how we love one pan meals!